 In August 2020, Rittenhouse killed Anthony Huber, 26, and Joseph Rosenbaum, 26, before wounding Gaige Grosskreutz in the arm.
 The teen argued he fired in self-defense after the men attacked him.
 A jury last year acquitted him of multiple charges, including homicide.

 The Illinois-born teen shot and killed two white men and injured a third during civil unrest in Kenosha, Wisconsin, in August 2020.
-In the event you loved this short article and you want to receive details about mania slot login kindly visit our own web page.
 He was cleared of all charges, including homicide last year

 Earlier this month, Rittenhouse said he would attend Texas A&M University before clarifying that he will be attending the university’s ‘feeder school’ Blinn College before transferring to the Texas, public university in the fall